Solar System on a Budget

 Our Background and Experience

-We have more than 15 years of Canadian experience with solar equipment, design and installation.
+We have more than 15 years of Canadian company with Canadian experience with off grid solar equipment, design and installation.
+We're located in Brighton Ontario.

 We will help guide you to the system you need.
 Just let us know how much electrical power you require daily.
-Or, if you are confident you can let us know the amount of solar panel Watts you require.
-Advise us of your financial budget and how you wish to use your off-grid location e.g. full time, weekend, vacation duration and seasonality and location.
-We will advise you know of a system within your budget or how you can grow the system to meet your criteria if need be.
+Or, if you are confident, you can let us know the amount of solar panel Watts you require and battery Amp hours or Watt hours per day.
+Advise us of your budget and how you wish to use your off-grid location e.g. full time, weekend, vacation duration and seasonality and location.
+Knowing your size requirements we will advise you know of a system within your budget or how you can grow the system to meet your criteria if need be.

 • First level to seriously consider – Cost start around $60 - Units use PWM (pulse with modulation technology) and many are flexible in system operating voltage between 12 and 24V.
 Efficiency and battery longevity are improved.
 While there are exceptions, the majority of PMW units Max. out at 30A capacity.